leonardo-simeone/online-gaming-club/README.md

     * In the Join Us page, the user will find a form that they can fill out to join the club.
     * The form contains sub-sections which cover the user's full name, email address, which days and times the user is available to play as well as which games and servers the user prefers to play in.
     * The form was designed to be inviting and an image refering to video gaming technology was used as the form background to complement this approach.
-    * The submit and reset inputs types, feature visual cues to let the user know they are about to click/tap the element.
+    * The submit and reset input types, feature visual cues to let the user know they are about to click/tap the element.
     <p>&nbsp;</p>

 ![Join Us](/documentation/join-us-section.JPG)